 Ivan Orkin is a self-confessed Japan nut, having moved to Tokyo shortly after college to live and breath his fascination of the country.
 There he met his interior designer wife, took on the role as a house-husband, before he became the first American to open ramen shops in Tokyo (2007 and 2010).
 Ironically, he didn’t know what he wanted to do before this, but had a passion for ramen.
 “I just want to make deeply flavored ramen and noodles from scratch,” he says, “and that’s all.”
 Inspired by Japanese chefs who learnt their craft in culinary school in France, who returned to Tokyo to cook French cuisine, he aimed to bring his ramen odyssey to NYC.
-After the earthquakes and tsunami in 2011, Ivan decided to come back to NYC and opened Ivan Ramen Slurp Shop at Gotham Market West (600 11th Ave.), to be followed by a stand-alone Ivan Ramen (25 Clinton St.) opening on the Lower East Side in 2013.
+After the tragic earthquakes and tsunami in 2011, Ivan decided that this was the right time embark on this journey.
+He opened Ivan Ramen Slurp Shop at Gotham Market West (600 11th Ave.), to be followed by a stand-alone Ivan Ramen (25 Clinton St.) opening on the Lower East Side in 2013.
+So onto the food…

 Tokyo Shio ramen was big’d-up by our waitress, which came with a sea salt, dashi-chicken broth, pork belly, soft egg, enoki mushrooms and rye noodles $16.
 I couldn’t wait to try it.
 I must confess though, it was, and I hate to say it plain Jane.
 The soft egg and texture of the ramen had a great chew, but the flavour, or lack of it wasn’t a thing to behold.
 (Sigh).
 It was very subtle with a rumour of smokiness.